EliahKagan/b64s/README.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->

-# b64s - Friendly Base64 with str input and output, using UTF-8
+# b64s - Base64 with UTF-8 str input and output

-The [`b64s` module](b64s/__init__.py) provides two simple functions, `encode` and `decode`, that thinly wrap functionality from the [`base64` module](https://docs.python.org/3/library/base64.html) in the standard library, so that all arguments and return values are `str` and UTF-8 encoding is assumed and used.
+The [`b64s` module](b64s/__init__.py) provides two simple functions, `encode` and `decode`, that thinly wrap functionality from the [`base64` module](https://docs.python.org/3/library/base64.html) in the standard library, so that:

+- All arguments and return values are `str`.
+- UTF-8 encoding is assumed and used.

 ## License